nirmganguli/The-beginning/README.md

 # The-beginning
 Hello this is Nirmalya.
-I am cuurently an undergrad student who is looking to make an impact in the field of communication engineering.
+I am currently an undergrad student who is looking to make an impact in the field of communication engineering.